GluuFederation/docs-de-prod/docs/source/operation/logging.md

     Save the content into Kubernetes' ConfigMaps using `kubectl create cm filebeat-config --from-file=filebeat.yml` for later use.

-2. Create Kubernetes manifest file `filebeat-roles.yaml`:
+1. Create a Kubernetes manifest file, `filebeat-roles.yaml`:

     ```
     kind: ClusterRoleBinding